learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

-This is about the best we've seen so far, but we were training for quite a while!
-Let's see if dropout regularization can do even better and/or be more efficient!
+This is about the best result you've achieved so far, but you were training for quite a while!
+Next, experiment with dropout regularization to see if it offers any advantages.

 ## Dropout Regularization